The short version:

 There are so many fascinating ideas out there in the world; so many glimpses of beauty; so many moments of courage and strength.
 The book of Ecclesiastes in the Bible says that God has set eternity in the hearts of men (3:11).
 It’s there, just below the surface of everyday life – the infinite calling to our finite minds.
 If I can capture just a little bit of that wonder, that truth, and that hope in my work, I’ll be satisfied.

-When I’m not buried in a book, you’ll find me homeschooling my three lovely, imaginative children or spending quality time with my husband Jason (who writes alongside me most evenings).
+When I’m not buried in a book, you’ll find me homeschooling my four lovely, imaginative children or spending quality time with my husband Jason (who writes alongside me most evenings).
 We live in west Michigan, where we are always knee-deep in DIY home projects and finding ways to buy our food from local farms.